-There is documentation of a reason for not prescribing anticoagulation therapy at hospital discharge.
+Y (Yes) There is documentation of a reason for not prescribing anticoagulation therapy at hospital discharge.

-N (No) There is no documentation of a reason for not prescribing anticoagulation therapy at hospital discharge, OR unable to determine from the medical record documentation.
+N (No) There is no documentation of a reason for not prescribing anticoagulation therapy at hospital discharge, OR unable to

-- Reasons for not prescribing anticoagulation therapy at hospital discharge must be documented by a physician/APN/PA or pharmacist. - If reasons are not mentioned in the context of anticoagulation therapy, do not make inferences (e.g., do not assume that anticoagulation therapy was not prescribed because of a bleeding disorder unless documentation explicitly states so). - See the inclusion list for acceptable reasons for not prescribing anticoagulation therapy.
-The list is not all-inclusive. - An allergy or adverse reaction to one type of anticoagulant would NOT be a reason for not administering all anticoagulants.
-Another medication can be ordered.
+- Reasons for not prescribing anticoagulation therapy at hospital discharge must be documented by a physician/APN/PA or pharmacist. - If reasons are not mentioned in the context of anticoagulation therapy, do not make inferences (e.g., do not assume that anticoagulation therapy was not prescribed because of a bleeding disorder unless documentation explicitly states so). - Reasons must be explicitly documented (e.g., "Active GI bleed anticoagulation therapy contraindicated", "No warfarin" [no reason given].). - Physician/APN/PA or pharmacist documentation of a hold on an anticoagulant medication or discontinuation of an anticoagulant medication that occurs during the hospital stay constitutes a "clearly implied" reason for not prescribing anticoagulation therapy at discharge.
+A hold/discontinuation of all p.o. medications counts if an oral anticoagulant medication (e.g., warfarin) was on order at the time of the notation.
+EXCEPTION: